Culturally-Responsive Teaching Meeting The Needs of All Students

 Motivates students to learn about what’s going on in their world

 Chicago native Jeanne Warsaw’s career experience in the music business provides her with unique insight into the world of popular music and how music can be a voice for change.
-With more than 20 years of experience in the music industry, she has marketed and promoted international multi-million dollar recording artists, which include Janet Jackson, David Bowie, The Rolling Stones, Lenny Kravitz, and many others.
+With over 20 years of experience in the music industry, she has marketed and promoted international multi-million dollar recording artists, including Janet Jackson, Michael Jackson, Tina Turner, David Bowie, The Rolling Stones, Lenny Kravitz, and many others.
 Jeanne worked her way up from a buyer at legendary chain Rose Records to Promotion and Marketing Director at Sony Records, where she has stayed dedicated to the music industry, working for RCA/BMG, Elektra/Warner Bros., and Virgin/EMI.
 During that time, Jeanne actively worked with recording artists to bring their music to the community and into schools to speak with young people about social issues and how music can be a voice for change.

 After leaving the music industry, Jeanne has taken on a new mission to educate students from diverse backgrounds.
 She hopes to teach them how to use the arts to spread positive messages of change and become advocates for themselves and their future.